| Additional Resources |

 Facilitates Movement for Better Health

-- As users can move much more easily between a resting, seated, position and a fully standing position they may become more active and mobile throughout the day.
+- Because workers can more easily shift between a resting or seated position and a fully standing position they may become more active and mobile throughout the day.
 The increased activity has the potential to reduce some of the risk associated with extended sitting.

 Reduces Strain on Knees